lambrospetrou/oxford-msc/plain-text/ch-serialization.md

 * Each factorization is strictly associated with a factorization tree (f-tree) that defines its structure
 * The main types of a node in a factorization are the _Multiplication_ (cross product) and the _Summation_ (union) node types
 * The values inside a union node can be stored in continuous memory, thus avoiding the excessive overhead of Double-Linked-Lists due to the pointers for each value
+* There is a need to de-couple the data, values, from the factorization structure since a lot of overhead comes with the representation and not the data

 Apart from the above observations, the trick that led to this serialization method is that the only nodes required to be serialized are **Union** nodes along with their values.
 Since each factorization strictly follows an f-tree, it seemed obvious and very beneficial for me to use the f-tree as a guide during serialization and deserialization leading to a more succinct outcome which just contains the absolute minimum of information, _the values_!